strangelove-ventures/connect/providers/websockets/alpaca/README.md

 ## Data Format

-Alpaca provides quotes in the following format:
+Alpaca provides quotes in an array like so:

 ```json
 [